PASCO COUNTY, Fla. -- Ryan Becwar remembers hearing talk of extending Ridge Road when he was in high school.

 “It’s just been a long time coming,” he said.

 “I was completely shocked and surprised after so many years it was such a relief that 'hey, this thing is going to go through,'” Becwar said.

 Becwar is part of the Citizens for The Ridge Road Extension group that pushed for the project for so long.
 And now, the U.S. Army Corps of Engineers finally issued the project permits.

-Officials say the four-lane road way will heave 16 bridges to designed to maintain the habitat below.
+Officials say the four-lane roadway will have 16 bridges designed to maintain the habitat below.

-Supporters of the project say extending Ridge Road gives the county another much needed hurricane evacuation route, reducing evacuation times by nearly 30 percent.
+Supporters of the project say extending Ridge Road gives the county another much needed hurricane evacuation route, reducing evacuation times by nearly 30%.
 They say it will also help drive business, connecting New Port Richey to Land O’ Lakes and the booming Connerton area.

 The first phase from New Port Richey to the Suncoast is underway now.
 The section to US 41 will begin in late 2022.

 You can click here for more information on the project.